agroce/rb_tree_demo/blogpost.md

 ./ds_rb --input_test_files_dir <dir>
 ```

 Adding a `-abort_on_fail` flag when replaying an entire directory lets you stop the testing as soon as you hit a failing or crashing test.
+This approach can easily be used to add failures found with DeepState (or interesting passing tests, or perhaps corpus tests from libFuzzer) to automatic regression tests for a project, including in CI.

 ### Adding a Bug